 Contacting Your Prospects

-Remember that in prospecting sales, you are the suitor.
+Remember that in sales prospecting, you are the suitor.
 This means it is your responsibility to connect with your prospects and nurture the relationship.
-Ultimately, you want to be there when your prospecting leads are ready to become customers.
+Ultimately, you want to be there when your prospecting leads are ready to turn into customers.

 Here is a great example of a warm email done right (note the personalized subject line):